The Truth about “Unlimited Live Streaming” for Professional Broadcasting

 1. Identify Your Needs

 The most important part of choosing a streaming solution is ensuring that it has the tools you need to reach your goals.
 In order to figure out what those tools are, you’re going to need to get to the root of what you hope to accomplish.

 Make a list of features that you’d like to have and a list of non-negotiables.

 For example, if you want to add subtitles to your videos to increase accessibility, closed captioning support is a must.
 Want to generate revenue from your streams?
-Add monetization tools to your list.
+Add video monetization tools to your list.
 Hoping to reach viewers in China?
-Make sure that China-delivery is included.
+Make sure that China delivery is included.